gentics/cms-compose/README.md

 ## Usage

-1. Permission on gentics/cms:5.31.2
+1. Permission on the CMS docker image

-Make sure you have the permission to access the Docker Hub repository [gentics/cms](https://hub.docker.com/r/gentics/cms/).
+Make sure you have the permission to access the Gentics Docker registry at docker.apa-it.at.
-Please let us know your Docker Hub user by sending an email to support@gentics.com.
-Use `docker login` to login with your client to Docker Hub.
+If you don't have a user yet, contact support@gentics.com.
+Use `docker login docker.apa-it.at` to login with your docker client to the Docker registry.

 2. Create a docker-compose.override.yml file which contains your license key.